 The physical science program at Concordia University, Nebraska helps students develop the conceptual, analytical and technical skills they will need to be responsible, ethical leaders in their future classrooms, scientific professions or in graduate and professional schools so that they can help build a better understanding of the world and the role of science in the global community.

-Students will show an aptitude for designing, conducting and communicating the results of literature-based research on science topics.
+• Design, conduct and communicate the results of literature-based research on science topics.

 Materials Scientist